cloudposse/packages/README.md

 ## Makefile Inclusion

+Sometimes it's necessary to install some binary dependencies when building projects.
+For example, we frequently rely on `gomplate` or `helm` to build chart packages.

-Here's a stub you can include into a `Makefile` to make it easier to install binary dependencies/
+Here's a stub you can include into a `Makefile` to make it easier to install binary dependencies.

 ```
 export DISTRO_VERSION ?= master